-Chief Privacy Officer, Thomson Reuters
+Chief Privacy Officer, Refinitiv

 Previously, Vivienne was a Managing Director and Global Head of Privacy Legal and Head of International for the Intellectual Property and Technology Law Group at Citi in the General Counsel’s Office in London.
 Prior to joining Citi in 2000, Vivienne worked in private practice in London.

 Vivienne chairs the International Regulatory Strategy Group Data Working Group and sits on the European Advisory Board of the International Association of Privacy Professionals (IAPP).
 Until recently, Vivienne was the chair of the AFME Data Protection Working Group, engaged in the UK Finance Data Protection Working Group, and co-chair of the IAPP Knowledge Net for the United Kingdom.

 Vivienne is the current President of Women in Banking and Finance, having been awarded the “Champion for Women” Award at the Women in Banking and Finance Awards for Achievement 2016.
 Vivienne has many years of experience leading a broad range of diversity initiatives and groups both within firms and across sectors.

 Deputy Director, DCMS

 Kevin Adams joined the Department for Digital, Culture, Media and Sport in September 2018 as the Deputy Director for Domestic Data Protection.
 For the last four years he was in the British Embassy in Washington DC working on homeland security and justice issues.